survivejs/webpack-book/manuscript/02_webpack_compared.md

 [Browserify](http://browserify.org/) is one solution to the module problem.
 It provides a way to bundle CommonJS modules together.
 You can hook it up with Gulp.
 There are smaller transformation tools that allow you to move beyond the basic usage.
 For example, [watchify](https://www.npmjs.com/package/watchify) provides a file watcher that creates bundles for you during development.
 This will save some effort and no doubt is a good solution up to a point.

 The Browserify ecosystem is composed of a lot of small modules.
 In this way, Browserify adheres to the Unix philosophy.
-Browserify is a little easier to adopt than Webpack, and is, in fact, a good alternative to it.
+Browserify is a little easier to adopt than webpack, and is, in fact, a good alternative to it.

 T> [Splittable](https://github.com/cramforce/splittable) is a Browserify wrapper that allows code splitting, supports ES6 out of the box, tree shaking, and more.